 Close to the Italian village of La Mortola, but only about 3kms from the border with France, Villa Hanbury has spectacular gardens cascading down to the Mediterranean sea.
 These 'Giardini Botanici Hanbury' were created by their English owners between 1867 and 1960, when they were sold to the Italian state.
 Now under the care of the University of Genoa they are being restored to their former glory.
 With a huge range of plants from round the world, this is a 'must see' destination for anyone interested in gardens, plants and botany!

-Several years ago I arrived at these gardens only to discover that in Winter they are shut one day a week!
+The first time I arrived at these gardens I discovered that in Winter they are shut one day a week!

 For me, the highlight of this garden was the excellent mature specimen of Microcitrus australis, the Australian Round Lime.
-This is certainly the oldest Microcitrus in Europe, and probably the only outdoor fruiting plant that is publically accessible.
+This is almost certainly the oldest Microcitrus in Europe, and one of the very few outdoor fruiting planta that are publically accessible.